 Galettes are a completely different item than what North Americans call "Buckwheat Pancakes" which are normally served with butter and maple syrup.
 In France they are made with buckwheat flour, often filled with savory fillings of meat, cheeses, and sometimes vegetables.
 Yummy!

 Pinch of salt

-Grated cheese – enough for your liking but at least 2oz for
+Grated cheese – enough for your liking but at least 2 oz for each galette

 Slices of ham – about 3 – 4 small slices per galette

 Sift the flour and salt into a bowl.

 Separate the yolk from the white of the egg, (keep the yolk as it will be mixed into the batter) and whisk the white until it is stiff.

 Add the egg yolk to the flour and half of the water, mixing it well to a soft batter, and then continue to mix in the rest of the water.

 Mix the egg white into the batter and mix in well.